The Unbelievable Pink Salt Recipe for Weight Loss (with Apple Cider Vinegar & Baking Soda)

 4. Be consistent — drinking it once won’t change anything.
 But doing it every morning?
 That’s where the magic (and microbiome) happens.

-— Jackson still prefers juice.
+5. Don’t force it on your family — Jackson still prefers juice.
 And that’s okay.

 Consistency and kindness matter more than control.